cosmos/sdk-tutorials/CONTRIBUTING.md

 ### SVG Images

-A special note on svg images: They are currently not processed by the asset pipeline therefore svgs must be placed in a static asset folder (`.vuepress/public/`).
-Landingpage images are stored in the `lp-images` subfolder.
+A special note on svg images: They are currently not processed by the asset pipeline, therefore, svgs must be placed in a static asset folder (`.vuepress/public/`).
+Landingpage images are stored in the `lp-images` sub-folder.
 To embed such an image, you can embed `/lp-images/go-lp.svg`, which then points to the file at `.vuepress/public/lp-images/go-lp.svg`.

 ## Who works on the tutorials?